team3011/2025FTC/README.md

 # ABOUT THE PROJECT
 ------------------------------------------------------------
-The purpose of this image is to give you a jump start to programming your robot with Android Studio.
+The purpose of this image is to give you a jump start to programming your robot ideally with Android Studio.
 ------------------------------------------------------------

 PREREQUISITES